**We do not sell stencils, thanks for reading!

 This sounds like a big list, but chances are you will have most of these things sitting around the house.

-First things first: When you receive your stencil from us, lay it flat somewhere safe for a day or two.
-Your stencil has 3 layers to it.
+First things first: Your stencil has 3 layers to it.
 The very bottom layer and very top layer will both be removed at some point in your stenciling, leaving you with just the middle layer.

 Your first step is to sand and paint your board (or stenciling surface).
 Allow the paint to dry thoroughly.

 Peel the very bottom layer off of your stencil.
 Remove slowly and do not pull "up", instead pull to the side.